 If you’re interested in a career in the legal field, be prepared for long hours and an emotionally demanding job.
 The advantage is that you may be able to work independently and have a more flexible schedule.

 Legal Nurse Consultant

-You will be part of a legal team working on cases involving fraud, workers’ compensation, malpractice while helping attorneys interpret medical records and understand terminology.
+You will be part of a legal team working on cases involving fraud, workers’ compensation, malpractice while helping attorneys interpret medical records and understand the terminology.
 You may also be required to testify in court as an expert witness.

 Forensic Nurse Consultant